Skip to content

 The North as a Power Base

-Atahualpa was closely linked to the northern power sphere of the empire.
+Atahualpa was closely associated with the northern sphere of influence of the empire.
 Quito and Cajamarca played an important role in his rise.

 Atahualpa's power was not solely based on his lineage.
-Military organization and the support of the groups who sided with him were also decisive.
+Military organization and the support of those groups who sided with him were also crucial.

 Artistic depiction of Atahualpa with troops and administration